-Inspection Site Building Maintenance- We currently have 2 buildings that we use to perform Level 1 to Level 3 inspections.
+Inspection Site Building Maintenance- We currently have 3 buildings that we use to perform Level 1 to Level 3 inspections.
 These building serve no other purpose than to perform these inspections indoors and are separate buildings than locations performing size and weight enforcement.
 These building are in need a various upkeep expenses.
 We are budgeting a flat cost of \$3,000 for expenses such as a bathroom fixture, tile replacement, light bulbs, sewer or plumbing needs and etc.

 Mileage- There are 28 vehicles that are used to directly support MCSAP activities.
-In FFY16 3 additional troopers were added to the motor carrier enforcement program.
 Based on past records, MCSAP personnel travel about 450,000 miles per year.
 We are applying a mileage rate of \$.62/mile, which totals \$279,000.
 The MCSAP fleet is made up largely of SUVs and pick-ups.
-We are attributing these expenses as MOE.
+We are attributing these expenses as MOE. \$.62 is an average cost per mile for expenses incurred such as fuel, maintenance, registration, and insurance costs charged to the agency.